Smartphone cameras – pros and cons

 Most smartphone cameras will shoot at 1080p (Full HD) and even 4K (Ultra HD).
 But they don’t give you separate control over focus and exposure, and you can’t control audio levels.

 The other issue is frame-rate.
 Frame-rate doesn’t matter if your story is going online or on social media, but if it’s going on TV, you need to take it into consideration.
 In NTSC countries, recording frame-rates are 30fps / 60fps, and in PAL countries you need 25 / 50fps.

 iPhones can shoot at 25fps and 30fps.
 Some Androids can, but most still shoot at 30fps only.
 If you’re working in a PAL country and your phone only shoots at 30fps, you need a an app like Filmic Pro (iOS / Android) or Open Camera (Android-only), that allows you to select 25fps / 50fps.
 Find out which system is in use in your country here.

 You should use an app that gives you control over focus, exposure, frame-rate and audio levels.
 One of the best choices is Filmic Pro (iOS / Android), an app that is available both for iOS and Android phones.
 As well as a high level of control, it can film at up to 50mbps at 108pp, offers stereo support, an audio meter, and can be paired with a DJI Osmo gimbal.
 The app costs around $US15 as one-time purchase.
-Excellent alternatives to Filmic Pro include ProShot (iOS / Android).
-Most Android phones will run Filmic Pro, but if you have problems, try Open Camera (Android only) and Cinema 4K (Android only).
+An excellent and considerably cheaper alternative is ProShot (iOS / Android).
+Most Android phones will run Filmic Pro, but if you have problems, try Open Camera (Android only) or Cinema 4K (Android only).

 Filmic Pro is regularly updated by its developers in response to the needs of journalists and filmmakers.
 You can access the latest tutorials on the Filmic Pro website, and follow Filmic Pro on Twitter for tips and examples of best practice.
 This short tutorial will get you started: